grandview overlook

 12. Long Point Trail

-The Long Point Trail gives you the quintessential view of the New River Gorge Bridge.
-It’s 3 miles with a relatively mild elevation gain on the way back, so it’s great for all ages and activity levels.
+The Long Point Trail takes you through the woods to an outcropping in the gorge with an incredible view of the New River Gorge Bridge.
+It’s 3 miles with a relatively mild elevation gain (there is only one steep part near the end of the trail), so it’s great for most ages and activity levels.

 13. Whitewater Rafting